 Andrea N. Perez

-Empathy and compassion guide how I practice law.
-No matter how big or small the deal or disagreement is, it is important to me that my clients enjoy working with me and trust my legal and business skills.
+Empathy and compassion guide me in how I practice law.
 I bring to my practice deep experience and knowledge of the issues surrounding the worlds of art, commerce, and entrepreneurship.
 This knowledge helps me negotiate and advocate favorably for my clients and develop creative solutions tailored to their unique needs.

 Combining her love and knowledge of the arts with her sharp legal acumen, Andrea enthusiastically advocates for her clients and works tirelessly to protect their interests.
 Discrete as she is knowledgeable, she finds creative and efficient legal solutions to a variety of matters in the art world while ensuring the privacy and confidentiality of her exclusive clientele.